red-gate/SocV5UserSessions/README.md

 #### Instructions

 1. Using Git, create a branch from `master` called `split-name`.
-- In SQL Server Management Studio, in the Object Explorer, select the database `talkr-split-name`
+- In SQL Server Management Studio, in the Object Explorer, select the database `talkr-split-name`.
-- In the Customers table, split the name column into first_name and last_name.
+- In the Customers table, split the `name` column into `first_name` and `last_name`.
 You can use [this SQL script](/examples/split-name.sql) if you like.
-- In SQL Source Control, open the migrations tab, and create a migration script to cover the change.
+- In SQL Source Control, open the Migrations tab, and create a migration script to cover the change.
 - Commit the migration script.
-- Push to your branch. **Don't merge to master yet**.
-(Is this needed?)
+- Push to your branch.
 - In Git, switch to the `master` branch.

 ### Merging